hack4impact-uiuc/globalgiving-depth/clustering/README.md

 ## Summary

-Clustering NGOs provides us with understanding of ....
+Clustering NGOs provides us with understanding of the variety of topics naturally present in data.
+Clustering algorithms can help GlobalGiving find new topics to better describe NGOs.

 ## LDA